Sebana02/Sparky/README.md

 The bot is designed to support multiple languages, allowing users to interact with the bot in their preferred language.

-In order to change the bot's language, you need to modify the `LANGUAGE` variable in the [`.env`](#configuration) file, using one of the supported languages, which are stored in folders in the `locales` folder.
-Just copy the folder's name of the language you want to use to the `LANGUAGE` variable.
-The bot will automatically load the literals from the selected language.
-By default, the bot uses English as the language.
+In order to change the bot's language, you need to modify the `locale` variable in the [`src/config.ts`](#configuration) file, using one of the supported languages, which are stored in folders in the `locales` directory.
+Simply copy the name of the desired language folder and set it as the `locale` value.
+The bot will automatically load the corresponding language strings.
+By default, the bot uses English.

-The naming convention for language folders should be clear and consistent to ensure easy identification and loading of the correct language files.
-It is recommended to use the IETF BCP 47 format for language codes.
-A list for some codes can be found at [`locales-list.json`](locales/locales-list.json).

 ---